OSADP/CV-DSRC-Message-Parser/README.md

 data.

 ## How do I use it?
-Simply install the Java 8 JRE, download the compiled JAR, and double click.
+Simply install the Java 8 JRE, install Gradle, build the executable jar, and double click.
 From there you select an input folder containing PCAP files and an output folder where you wish the output CSVs to be saved.
 Then click "Start Processing" and the DMP will run in the background and notify you when processing is complete.

 ## How is it built?
 The DMP is programmed in Java 8 and makes use of the Spring libraries for